Introduction

 cargo build --release

-Then, run the airc target with the transpile option and specify your input file with -i.
+Then, run the airc target with the transpile option.
 For example:

 You can use the help option to see other available options.